ariaghora/ariaghora.github.io/src/notes/20211228-chatterjee/index.md

 Chatterjee himself put a remark:

 > "(9) If there are no ties among the $Y_i$'s, the maximum possible value of $\xi_n(X, Y)$ is $(n -2) / (n + 1)$, which is attained if $Y_i = X_i$ for all $i$.
 This can be noticeably less than 1 for small $n$."

+All in all, I think Chatterjee's coefficient is a good addition to our toolbox.